This article has links to products and services we love, which we may make commission from.

 Tables for two are located at the back of the restaurants close to the open kitchen, and bigger tables are set out near the bar at the front.

-The menu includes traditional sushi and new sushi ideas, gyoza, katsu and ramen.
+The menu includes traditional sushi and new sushi ideas, such as gyoza, katsu, and ramen.

 Drinks include the usual tea, soft drinks, sake, beer, wine and classic cocktails.